 2. QuickTime Player

 Even though only working as media player, QuickTime Player can also be a great helper for video file size decreasing.
-However, compared to iMovie and VideoProc Converter, QuickTime provides you fewer options.
+However, compared to iMovie and VideoProc Converter AI, QuickTime provides you fewer options.

 Here are the detailed steps,